 - W.E.B.
 Du Bois Downtown Great Barrington Walking Tour

 - W.E.B.
-Du Bois Center for Democracy and Social Justice
+Du Bois Center for Freedom and Democracy

 In Great Barrington, Massachusetts, the Homesite—a sacred place—holds a deep history of Du Bois’s ancestry going back to the early 1800s and is a place of contemplation and commemoration.
 The existing woodland interpretive trail will be expanded to illuminate more about Du Bois’s journey from this small rural farming community to world prominence.